DealMakerTech/api/v1/clients/javascript/docs/IncentivePlanApi.md

 Creates incentive plan by deal id

-Creates an incentive plan for the given deal id with respectve tiers.
+Creates an incentive plan for the given deal id with respective tiers.

 ### Example